2022 WJ1

-', formerly designated C8FF042, was a small, harmless ≈1-metre near-Earth asteroid or meteoroid that impacted Earth's atmosphere on 19 November 2022 at 08:27 UT in Southern Ontario, Canada, above the Golden Horseshoe region, southwest of Toronto.
+' was a harmless, approximately 1-metre meteoroid that impacted Earth's atmosphere on 19 November 2022 at 08:27 UT in Southern Ontario, Canada, above the Golden Horseshoe region, southwest of Toronto.
 A fireball was widely visible.
 Meteorites were also detected by weather radar during dark flight.

-It was the 6th asteroid in history to be discovered before impact.
+It was the 6th meteoroid/asteroid in history to be discovered before impact.

 Discovery

 The asteroid was discovered three hours before impact by David Rankin at Mount Lemmon Observatory, during routine observations for the Mount Lemmon Survey.
 The first image was taken at 04:53 UT when the asteroid was 0.000859 AU from Earth.
 Using the first four images of the asteroid, Scout estimated a 25% chance of an Earth impact.
 The next four images raised the chance to 50%.
 Within about an hour, further observations raised the chance of impact to 100%.
 The final observation was from Mauna Kea, 32 minutes before impact, just before it entered Earth's shadow.
 The asteroid brightened to about apparent magnitude 15 (about the brightness of Pluto) before disappearing into Earth's shadow.

-It is the sixth successfully-predicted asteroid impact.
-With an absolute magnitude of 33.6, it is the smallest asteroid discovered while it was in space.
+It was the sixth successfully-predicted asteroid impact.
+With an absolute magnitude of 33.6, it was the smallest asteroid discovered while it was in space.